chapmanb/bcbb/posts/conferences/bosc2018_day2.md

 your ability to attend.
 Please fill out the [Survey](http://bit.ly/gccbosc2018-feedback); we'd love to hear your thoughts.

+Please also see the [notes from day 1](https://github.com/chapmanb/bcbb/blob/master/posts/conferences/bosc2018_day1a.md).

 # Developer Tools and Libraries

 ## iMADS: A sustainable software collaboration for predicting transcription factor binding specificity